 MRC @ ECAI 2016 — Eighth International Workshop Modelling and Reasoning in Context — August 30, 2016

-The MRC-workshop is jointly held with two other ECAI-Workshops, the 2nd AI-IoT (Artificial Intelligence and Internet of Things) and 1st MMDA (Multimodal Data Analytics).
+MRC 2016 took place at The 22nd European Conference on Artificial Intelligence (ECAI 2016) in The Hague, The Netherlands.
+It was jointly held with two other Workshops, the 2nd AI-IoT (Artificial Intelligence and Internet of Things) and 1st MMDA (Multimodal Data Analytics).
 The proceedings for all three workshops and the overall schedule can be found on our combined workshop website.

 Direct link: MRC schedule.

 MRC 2017 was held as a workshop at IJCAI 2017, the International Joint Conference on Artificial Intelligence in Melbourne, Australia.
 It was a full day workshop.
 For more information, please check the MRC 2017 schedule and paper download page.

 Context plays an increasingly important role in modern IT applications.
 Context sensitivity and awareness is becoming essential, not only for mobile systems, ambient computing and the internet of things, but also for a wide range of other areas, such as learning and teaching solutions, collaborative software, web engineering and health care work-flow.
 Advancing the use and understanding of context beyond stimuli-response systems suggests a knowledge perspective on modelling and reasoning.

 From an AI perspective, one of the challenges is to integrate context with other types of knowledge as a major additional source for reasoning, decision-making, and adaptation and to form a coherent and versatile architecture.
 There is a common understanding that achieving desired behaviour from intelligent systems will depend on the ability to represent and manipulate information about a rich range of contextual factors.